-In August 2012, the Council merged with the U.S. Conference for the World Council of Churches (U.S. Conference).
-The Council created a new committee within its Governing Board structure entitled the "World Council of Churches Relations Committee" or WCCRC.
+The Council merged with the U.S. Conference for the World Council of Churches (U.S. Conference).
+The Council then created a new committee within its Governing Board structure entitled the "World Council of Churches Relations Committee" or WCCRC.
 The WCCRC focuses on relationships of the member churches of the World Council of Churches (WCC) within the United States and their engagement with initiatives of the WCC, which is based in Geneva.